|

 comedians who had made fun of Johnny's pink eye pretended to puke.

-Johnny was even more useless than he usually was that day as he
+than he usually was that day as he

 couldn't get out of his mind the discussion he'd had with Rex at the